mogenius/docs/mogenius/docs/Tutorials/how to deploy nestjs.md

 Now choose the repository with the Dockerfile in it from the dropdown menu.

 Select the branch in your repository and the stage in your cloudspace that you want to use.
-Determine the port as specicifed in the Dockerfile.
+Determine the port as specified in the Dockerfile.
 You can optionally add environment variables and change resources such as CPU cores, memory, and persistent storage.
 By default, we have pre-configured these for optimal and efficient use of your resources.

 ![enter image description here](https://api.mogenius.com/file/id/9efd6b72-1dff-4a25-9efc-9f7e1cfdfb3d)

-Now just click "Save" and your Docker file will be deployed to your cloudspace and ready to use almost immediately.
-Once the setup routines, build and deployment processes are complete (usually a few minutes at most), you can start using your NestJS app at the URL provided.
+Now just click "Save" and your Dockerfile will be deployed to your cloudspace and ready to use almost immediately.
+Once the setup routines, build and deployment processes are completed (usually a few minutes at most), you can start using your NestJS app at the URL provided.
 You can find all the details on your service overview page, where you can also customize and scale resources by adding additional instances for your service.

 That’s it!
 You have created your NestJS service and it will be available to access by other services via the URL that has been assigned to your service, so you will have something like this: new-nestjs-app-prod-megawebapp-c6ck57.free.mogenius.io.